 Regular international students can also contact the administrative assistant of the relative CUAS-site where lists of possible accommodation facilities are available.

 Approximate monthly cost of living expenses are listed in the table below.
 Please note that these costs are average estimates and will vary depending on one’s personal lifestyle.
-Accomodation costs are based upon dormitory or apartment-sharing pricing, but a small apartment may be financed with approximately EUR 350.00 at all of our sites.
+Accommodation costs are based upon dormitory or apartment-sharing pricing, but a small apartment may be financed with approximately EUR 350.00 at all of our sites.
 The approximate monthly expenses in Carinthia may actually be lower than those listed below.

 - Shared Apartment (incl. heating and electricity) € 400.-